Iron Deficiency Anemia: Discover Its Symptoms & Supplements To Take

 In TCM, treatment targets the syndrome or root cause according to yin, yang, qi and blood, regardless of the type of anemia.
 The primary goal of treatment is to invigorate qi and nourish blood to improve body function.

 This can be done by strengthening the spleen function as the spleen is the source of qi and blood.
-T
+The following formula and herbal soups are commonly used by a physician in prescriptions to help with blood deficiency:

 - Gui Pi Tang – commonly used for heart and spleen deficiency.